-Governor Phil Murphy, a Middletown resident, will be sworn in next week during the state’s inaugural proceedings.
-Murphy, a known progressive, has been questioned by some of his fellow democrats, not against his ideas for legalization, but the concern that the legislature gets it right.
+Murphy, a Middletown resident, will be sworn in next week during the state’s inaugural proceedings.
+He is a known progressive who has been questioned by some of his fellow Democrats.
+Not against his ideas for NJ weed legalization, but the concern that the legislature gets it right.

-On January, 4, 2018, Attorney General Jeff Sessions announced he would be rescinding the Cole memo, an Obama-issued guidance document that prohibited federal funds from being used to target legal cannabis operations.
+On January 4, 2018, Attorney General Jeff Sessions announced he would be rescinding the Cole memo.
+It’s an Obama-issued guidance document that prohibited federal funds from being used to target legal cannabis operations.

 The Sessions memo which nullifies the Cole memo.
 Although does this make #cannabis any more #illegal today than yesterday? #marijuana #cannabis #headynj #legalizenj #mj4nj #gettinheadywithit pic.twitter.com/WFzsGDv2Wm

 — Heady NJ (@Heady_NJ) January 4, 2018